lsmuller/weather-api/README.md

 `/v1/country`
 - GET   Fetches the registered countries
-- POST      Add a new Country
+- POST      Add a new country

 `/v1/country/{:country}`
-- GET       Gets an existing Country
+- GET       Gets an existing country
 - PUT       Updates an existing country
 - DELETE    Deletes an existing country

 `/v1/country/{:country}/city`
 - GET       Fetches the cities available for the requested country
-- POST      Adds a new City
+- POST      Adds a new city

 `/v1/country/{:country}/city/{:city}`
 - GET       Gets an existing city
 - PUT       Updates an existing city
 - DELETE    Deletes an existing city

-##### Add swagger and Docker support
+##### Add Swagger and Docker support
-Further reado about how to add the Swagger to the app.
+Further read about how to add the Swagger to the app.
 Post the API to [SwaggerHub](https://swagger.io/tools/swaggerhub/).
+Use [Docker](https://www.docker.com/) container to execute the application.

 ##### Implement Authentication
  Update the application to use [Passport.js](http://www.passportjs.org/) to authenticate the user using OAuth 2.0 via Google account.